MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 ## About repair servers

 Azure Stack HCI is a hyperconverged system that allows you to repair servers from existing clusters.
-You may need to repair a server in a cluster if there is a hardware failure.
+You may need to repair a server in a cluster if there's a hardware failure.

 Before you repair a server, make sure to check with your solution provider, which components on the server are field replacement units (FRUs) that you can replace yourself and which components would require a technician to replace.
 Any component replacement requires you to reimage the server.